Demmydee/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This erves as the project's manual
+This serves as the project's manual